Press Enter to search or ESC to close

 If you can't walk downstairs to the kitchen to get yourself a drink, invest in a small refrigerator for your room.
 Rearrange the furniture so that you have easily accessible space for reading material, a computer or tablet, knitting material, your cell phone or whatever else keeps you occupied.
 Move the TV into your room or purchase a second TV, if you don't have one there already.

-3. Change position frequently.
+3. Change Position Frequently

 Lying in the same position for weeks at a time will make your muscles sore.
-Move your legs as much as you’re allowed.
-Not moving your legs not only makes them weak and shaky when you’re finally allowed up, but can also increase your risk of developing a blood clot in your leg or pelvis, called a deep vein thrombosis.
+Move your legs as much as you're allowed.
+Not moving your legs not only makes them weak and shaky when you're finally allowed up, but can also increase your risk of developing a blood clot in your leg or pelvis, called a deep vein thrombosis.
 Pregnant women have an increased risk of DVT even without the added risk of immobility.
-Invest in extra pillows — comfortable ones — and ask your doctor about an egg crate mattress, which can make lying in bed less uncomfortable.
+Invest in extra pillows -

-4. Maintain a routine.
+4. Maintain A Routine

 Get dressed, to the extent you're allowed to.
 Put on makeup and style your hair.
 Plan your days so that you have activities or events to look forward to.

-5. Invite people over.
+5. Invite People Over

 Staying isolated from friends and family can lead to depression.
 You might feel like visitors aren't worth the trouble of making yourself presentable or the awkwardness of entertaining people in your bedroom in your PJs, but visitors help pass the time and keep you connected with the outside world.
 Accept help, such as meals or an offer to clean house, graciously.